StormingMoose/ESP-Riders_Franko_2_Wire/README.md

 New Components used
 --------------------
 ESP32 C3
 MPU6050
 A4950 Motor Driver
 2 X 6 volt N20 DC motors
-Meccano parts for Robot.
+Meccano parts for Robot
-6.7 volt meccanoid battery for motors.
+6.7 volt meccanoid battery for motors
-5 volt battery pack for ESO32.
+5 volt battery pack for ESO32

 Original Components
 ----------